davidcarnahan/RepData_PeerAssessment1/README.txt

 along.

 My initial steps for data prep prior to answering the questions were as follows:
-1. Load the data and evaluate for load success.
+1. Loaded the data and evaluate for load success.
-2. Transform the data from a numeric to a date.
+2. Transformed the date variable from a numeric to a date format.
-3. Create a subset that eliminates observations with missing data.
+3. Created a subset that eliminates observations with missing data.

 =======================
   Questions